hiyuchang/hiyuchang.github.io/index.md

 I am working on federated learning and distribution optimization; I am also very interested in game theory.

-If you are interested in my research, do not hesitate to contact me (firstname.familyname at connect.ust.hk) in English or Chinese.
+If you are interested in my research, do not hesitate to contact me (firstname.familyname at connect.ust.hk) in English or Madarine.

 ### Publications